The belief that laughter heals the mind has been around for centuries. And why not?

 While there is a paucity of research addressing humor among older people, there is some evidence of its potential to enhance the quality of life within this group.
 For example, research by Ganz and Jacobs (2014) indicated that attending a humor therapy workshop was associated with positive mental health outcomes among seniors.

-Coping humor also has been associated with increased social support and self-efficacy among older community-dwelling adults (Marziali, McDonald & Donahue, 2008).
-Lastly, following humor therapy sessions, elderly nursing home residents showed a reduced duration of agitation and an increased duration of happiness (Low et al., 2015).
+Coping humor also has been associated with increased social support and self-efficacy among older community-dwelling adults (Marziali, McDonald, & Donahue, 2008).
+Lastly, following humor therapy sessions, elderly nursing home residents showed a reduced duration of agitation and an increased duration of happiness (Low et al., 2014).

 Additionally, humor may represent a vital strength during middle childhood by helping kids to gain the support of a peer group and by enhancing self-esteem (Klein & Kuiper, 2006).

 A comprehensive look at how children are impacted by the experience of humor is described by Hogan (2003), who noted that humor benefits children in terms of enhanced social bonding, stress relief, and pain coping.
-Growing up with humor sets children on a more positive pathway; as, once they begin college, humor is predictive of better college adjustment (Hickman & Crossland, 2004).
+Growing up with humor sets children on a more positive pathway.
+Once they begin college, humor is predictive of better college adjustment (Hickman & Crossland, 2004).

 Humor’s Role in Stress